wejarrard/tf-binding-prediction/pretraining/README.md

    - Navigate to the `pretraining` folder.
    - Execute the preprocessing script.
 (This might take a few hours.)
    - After preprocessing, run the training script.
+    > **Note**: Training script is currently being rewritten to work in SageMaker, will not work currently.

 5. **Output**:
    - Once training is complete, your outputs can be found in `s3://tf-binding-sites/pretraining`.